The Truth About Checking Email While on Vacation

-For me, it's much easier to stay connected than to have to deal with hundreds of email messages after I get back.
-For others, it's preferable to ignore them and deal with them in a batch after they get back.
+For most, it's much easier to stay connected than to have to deal with hundreds of email messages after your vacation.
+For others, it's preferable to ignore them and deal with them in a batch after you return.

 Regardless of what you decide about staying connected while you are away, it is important that both you and your supervisor are clear on what work-related activities you are doing if any.
 It's also important to follow through on what you decide.

 Don't say you will be checking in if you aren't sure you'll have Internet access or you really need to be disconnected to enjoy your vacation.
 It's worse to have your boss think you'll be checking and then not do it than to tell him or her you won’t check-in at all.

 Consider your role at the company, your responsibilities, the pros and cons of staying in touch with your office, and what impact your decision may have on how the company regards you.
 If it's common practice for employees to stay in touch, you may not want to be the only one who opts out.
 Regardless of how you decide to enjoy your vacation, here are some tips on the best way to handle your email while you are away.